vickyzhoujy/w22/_lab/lab08.md

 Your revision of this program should operate exactly the same way.
 You will make the revision using the provided skeleton code in rugfit2.cpp

 ## Step 4: Know what it means to design an OO program

-TODO:  REWRITE THIS FOR THREE SEPARATE FILES...

-ADD DISCUSSION OF THE MAKEFILE

 An experienced OO programmer would frown at the sight of variable names like `floorWidth` and `floorLength`, and would absolutely cringe at seeing names like `rugWidth` and `rugLength`.
 Such a programmer's object-oriented training would scream out the need for objects named `floor` and `rug` each of type `Rectangle` each with its own `width` and `length` attributes.